custom essay

 June 25th, 2010 No comments

 The effect one person can have on another can change the fate of someones life.
 In the novel A Tale of Two Cities, Charles Dickens use of this simple concept of influence highlights various elements such as characters, images, places, or conflicts.
 Madame DeFarge and Lucie Manette are two examples of two characters who opposite effects on people in this novel.
-Through the use of influence, Dickens emphasizes the different effects Madame DeFarge and Lucie Manette have on people.
+Through the use of influence, Dickens emphasizes the different … Read the rest

 Kansas Memorial Union papers